Skip to content

 This will print out i followed by inf, Nan, etc. for any bad array elements.
 If we were to use the debugger, below, we would have a choice of a few other things to do.

-3. Check your assumptions
+4. Check our assumptions

-Recently I had a problem where a program somethimes couldn't find a file.
+Recently I had a problem where a program sometimes couldn't find a file.
 I printed out just the filename but not the directory name because I "knew" what directory it was looking in.
 But when I printed out the full file path ("directory/filename") I found it was looking in the wrong directory.

 The executive summary of this section is that we should not assume that we know what the problem is.
 After all, if we knew where the problem was it wouldn't exist!